Stepmomming ain’t easy.

 15. What your Instagram Feed Looks Like

-I’ve heard stepmoms fret about their husbands having old photos with the mom in them on Facebook, stress about their partners not tagging them in posts on Facebook, and express concern about what others might think of them based on their social posts.
+I’ve heard stepmoms fret about their partners having old photos with the mom in them on Facebook, stress about their partners not tagging them in posts on Facebook, and express concern about what others might think of them based on their social posts.

 The time has come to stop stressing about social media.
 Don’t worry about their social media, and don’t worry about yours.
 You have bigger priorities in the new year!